How to Pass the Ontario Real Estate Exam

 Once you see that pattern, the study strategy follows from it.
 You are not preparing to recall definitions.
 You are preparing to recognize duties, relationships, and timing inside a story, quickly and reliably.

-Build a study plan around your course
+How should you build a study plan around your course?

 ExamPass is a practice layer, not a replacement for your course.
-The approach that works is simple: study your course material first so the concepts are fresh, then practice questions on the same topics while they are still warm.
+The approach that works is simple: study your course material first so the concepts are fresh, then practise questions on the same topics while they are still warm.
 Short, regular sessions beat marathon cramming, because judgment is a skill, and skills are built by repetition spaced over time.

-As the exam approaches, shift the balance from reading to practicing.
+As the exam approaches, shift the balance from reading to practising.
 In the final stretch, most of your study time should go to answering questions, reading the explanations, and re-testing the topics that are still soft.

 This is the habit that separates effective practice from busywork.
 Every ExamPass question explains all four options: why the correct answer is correct, and why each wrong option is wrong, including the misconception it is built on.
 When you get a question right, read the explanation anyway.
 Sometimes you were right for the wrong reason, and that gap will cost you on a differently worded question later.